IbnAzeez/printf/README.md

-_printf.c produces output according to a format.
+_printf.c produces output according to a format input